tallforasmurf/CHIP8IDE/readme.md

 These are the source modules in the order you might want to read them.

 * [chip8ide.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8ide.py) is the top level module.
-It sets up logging and the Qt environment, then loads all the other modules to initialize themselves.
+It sets up logging and the Qt environment, loads all the other modules to initialize themselves, and starts the Qt Application event loop.

 * [chip8.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8.py) has the actual emulator.
-For reasons explained in the comments, it is written Pascal-style, with all subroutines first and the actual code to decode and execute a CHIP-8 instruction almost [a thousand lines in](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8.py#L1113).
+For reasons explained in the comments, it is written Pascal-style, with all subroutines first.
+The actual code to decode and execute a CHIP-8 instruction appears almost [a thousand lines in](https://github.com/tallforasmurf/CHIP8IDE/blob/master/chip8.py#L1113).

 * [source.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/source.py) implements the Edit window.
 It is mostly PyQt5 class definitions to implement the window and the widgets inside it, interesting only if you need to understand Qt.
-One key part is the Syntax Highlighter which is called after every single user edit action to check for form errors in the statement.
+One key part is the Syntax Highlighter which is entered after every single user edit action to check for errors in the statement.

 * [assembler1.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/assembler1.py) inspects a line every time the user does an edit.
-It "tokenizes" the line and verifies that it makes sense as an assembler statement.
+It uses regular expressions to "tokenize" the line; then verifies that it makes sense as an assembler statement.

 * [assembler2.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/assembler2.py) is called when you click the LOAD button.
 It performs the actual assembly, converting opcodes and expressions into binary values.